jacobnagora/Portfolio_Optimizer/README.md

   * **Portfolio vs. SPY performance** — showing relative growth over time
 * Export results to auto-generated HTML reports

+> **Note:** This tool calculates "expected return" based on historical data (e.g., CAPM estimates or annualized past performance).
+It does **not predict** future returns or incorporate forward-looking factors like valuation, analyst forecasts, or macroeconomic trends.
+Users should interpret results as **analytical outputs**, not investment advice or forecasts.

 ## Usage

 1. Clone the repository or download the source code.